Work as a Windsurf Instructor

 The instructor lifestyle is second to none.

 You go to work and spend time on the water every day.
-There is plenty of opportunity to improve your own windsurfing.
+There are plenty of opportunities to improve your own windsurfing.

 Getting your first paid job